HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 ## Closure properties

+In a classical world, where all these notions of finiteness agree, finite sets are closed under _tons_ of operations!
+It's interesting to ask what happens as we apply those operations constructively, and with our newfound ability to _picture_ the various notions of finiteness, hopefully these [constructive stones][23] will become obvious!
+Or, at least they'll become less weird[^13].

+TODO: that constructive stone link

 TODO: cardinals are closed under LOTS of stuff.
 Bishop finite are closed under some stuff.
 Kuratowski finite is closed under more stuff again...